 - School Replacement Program (REP)

 The latest enrolment projections, completed as part of the Long Range Facilities Plan process, indicate that current and planned housing developments in the Richmond City Centre Area and Hamilton Area will necessitate additional space to accommodate the growth of the elementary student base.
-In Richmond, five School Expansion Projects are currently proposed in the District Capital Plan, including four school capacity additions and one new school.
+In Richmond, five School Expansion Projects are currently proposed in the District Five-Year Capital Plan, including four school capacity additions and one new school.

 Minor Capital Projects

 Minor (Annual) Capital Projects are defined as projects that are typically less than $1.5 Million in value and can be completed within one year.
-The Ministry of Education has five categories of Minor Capital Projects:
+The Ministry of Education has four categories of Minor Capital Projects:

 - School Enhancement Program (SEP)